Tjtilley/web-mapping-curriculum/class-7/README.md

 2. What is the concept of "separation of concerns?"

+Separation of concerns means separating out ceratin peices of the web map.
+Common separations include style and presentation, business logic and content.
+A reason you would want to do this is because the different pieces are usually independently changed.

 Code exercises to do on your own (10 points):
 This exercise is more open-ended than usual and we encourage you to be as creative as you like!